preservim/vim-pencil/README.markdown

 #### Detect via sampling

-If no modeline with a textwidth is found, _pencil_ will sample the initial lines from the file, looking for those excessively-long.
+If no modeline with a textwidth is found, _pencil_ will sample the initial lines from the buffer, looking for those excessively-long.

 There are two settings you can add to your `.vimrc` to tweak this behavior.

-The maximum number of lines to sample from the start of the file:
+The maximum number of lines to sample from the start of the buffer:

 ```vim
 let g:pencil#softDetectSample = 20